rust-lang/rust/subtyping.md

 # Variance

-Variance is where things get really harsh.
+Variance is where things get a bit complicated.

 Variance is a property that *type constructors* have.
 A type constructor in Rust is a generic type with unbound arguments.
-For instance `Vec` is a type constructor that takes a `T` and returns a `Vec<T>`. `&` and `&mut` are type constructors that take a lifetime and a type.
+For instance `Vec` is a type constructor that takes a `T` and returns a `Vec<T>`. `&` and `&mut` are type constructors that take a two types: a lifetime, and a type to point to.

-A type constructor's *variance* is how the subtypes of its inputs affects the subtypes of its outputs.
-There are three kinds of variance:
+A type constructor's *variance* is how the subtyping of its inputs affects the subtyping of its outputs.
+There are two kinds of variance in Rust:

 * F is *variant* if `T` being a subtype of `U` implies `F<T>` is a subtype of `F<U>`
 * F is *invariant* otherwise (no subtyping relation can be derived)